sivajankan/openwebui-sandbox/README.md

 ### ref: docs.openwebui.com

-This is a docker sandbox for open web ui to use only CPU.
+This is a docker sandbox for open web ui to use locally installed ollama.